Safety

 Safety Training

-Safety training starts the first day an employee is hired by NEI Electric, safety awareness is stressed and every section of the company safety policy is reviewed with that new employee.
+Safety training starts the first day an employee is hired by NEI Electric; safety awareness is stressed and every section of the company safety policy is reviewed with that new employee.
 Every field employee is given Personal Protection Equipment consisting of a hardhat, safety glasses, hearing projection and any project-specific equipment they may need before they report to the jobsite.
-Our company wide training program covers critical topics such as:

 Scroll to Top